turingschool/full-circle/README.md

 #### Basic Structure

 Full Circle is really 3 single page apps in one.
 Each user has their own dashboard: Student, Reviewer, and Admin.
 When a user first logs in via the homepage portal they will be redirected to the dashboard that corresponds to their _role_ **(found in controller/concerns/authorize.rb).**

+Roles are determined by the user's role within Census.
+Admin `full-circle-admin`
+Reviewer `full-circle-reviewer`

 - A student will be rerouted to `student/dashboard`, and will not be able to visit the reviewer or admin dashboard.
 - A reviewer will be rerouted to `reviewer/dashboard` and will not be able to visit the admin dashboard, but can visit the student dashboard.
 - An admin will be rerouted to `admin/dashboard`, and can navigate to all other dashboards.